NeuroDesk/neurocontainers/recipes/bidscoin/README.md

 ----------------------------------
 ## bidscoin/3.7.0 ##
-Contains a collection of tools needed for DICOM to BIDS conversion
+Contains a collection of tools needed for DICOM to BIDS conversion, as well as MRS spectroscopy and physiological data to BIDS conversion

 Example:
 ```